translate/pootle/README.rst

 **Pootle 2.6.x is not meant to be installed for new deployments.
-Pootle 2.6.x is provided only to be used as an intermediate step for upgrading older Pootle deployments to newer Pootle releases like 2.7.x or later (which might not be yet released).**
+Pootle 2.6.x is provided only to be used as an intermediate step for upgrading older Pootle deployments to newer Pootle releases like 2.7.x or later.**

-**Please install the latest stable release instead.
-Note that the latest stable version might still be 2.5.1.1.**
+**Please install the latest stable release instead.**

-**Do not upgrade to Pootle 2.6.x unless you are sure there are some newer stable version, like for example 2.7.x.**

 Resources